Bouygues (OTCMKTS:BOUYF) Hits New 52-Week Low at $35.06

 Bouygues SA (OTCMKTS:BOUYF) reached a new 52-week low during trading on Tuesday .
 The company traded as low as $35.06 and last traded at $35.06, with a volume of 400 shares.
 The stock had previously closed at $37.55.

 BOUYF has been the topic of a number of recent research reports.
-Jefferies Financial Group raised Bouygues from a “hold” rating to a “buy” rating in a research note on Monday, September 27th.
-Credit Suisse Group reissued an “outperform” rating on shares of Bouygues in a research note on Friday, August 27th.
+Exane BNP Paribas cut Bouygues from an “outperform” rating to a “neutral” rating in a research note on Friday, November 19th.
 JPMorgan Chase & Co. reissued an “overweight” rating on shares of Bouygues in a research note on Tuesday, October 12th.
-Exane BNP Paribas downgraded Bouygues from an “outperform” rating to a “neutral” rating in a report on Friday, November 19th.
-Finally, Zacks Investment Research downgraded Bouygues from a “buy” rating to a “hold” rating in a report on Friday, October 15th.
+Zacks Investment Research downgraded Bouygues from a “buy” rating to a “hold” rating in a report on Friday, October 15th.
+Jefferies Financial Group raised Bouygues from a “hold” rating to a “buy” rating in a report on Monday, September 27th.
+Finally, Credit Suisse Group reaffirmed an “outperform” rating on shares of Bouygues in a report on Friday, August 27th.
 Three equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus price target of $42.60.

 The stock has a market capitalization of $66.60 billion, a P/E ratio of 9.18 and a beta of 1.11.
 The company has a quick ratio of 0.86, a current ratio of 1.00 and a debt-to-equity ratio of 0.44.
 The business has a fifty day moving average price of $39.95 and a 200-day moving average price of $40.00.